Developer Guide

 add n/Johnny Doe p/98765431 e/johnd@nus.com rm/!06-73 dr/13/09/22 - 15/09/23 ng/1 rq/Kill the insect

-is invalid.
+Expected: No guest is added, because theroomis invalid.
 Error details shown in the result display. -

 Test case: